 Located in Bryson City NC, the Deep Creek section of GSMNP is extremely popular for its stunning, easily accessed waterfalls and tubing opportunities.

 The 2-mile Deep Creek Trail loop leads to Juney Whank Falls, Tom Branch Falls, and Indian Creek Falls.
-For our money, it’s one of the biggest ROI hiking trails in Great Smoky Mountains National Park.
+For our money, it’s one of the biggest ROI hiking trails in the Smoky Mountains .